esper-io/console_docs/docs/devices-groups/group-apps.md

-Step 3: Then select the app you’d like to install from the Select App dropdown.
-You can also type the first few letters of the app’s name into the search box to quickly find the app.
+Step 3: Then select the application you’d like to install from the Select Application dropdown.
+You can also type the first few letters of the application’s name into the search box to quickly find the application.

 ![](./images/groupapps/47_DeviceGroup_Manage_Apps_select_App.png)

-Step 4: Select app version.If you select the check box for manage configurations, you will be prompted to enter JSON code.
-Managed configurations will allow the administrator to configure work apps remotely.
+Step 4: Select application version.If you select the check box for manage configurations, you will be prompted to enter JSON code.
+Managed configurations will allow the administrator to configure work applications remotely.